LiarOnce-LoongAL/loong-compatible-database/docs/en/list-hardwares.md

 Here is the hardware list confirmed after joint testing by the community and can be used for installation reference.

 <HardwaresTagsInfo />

+## Notice

+1. POWEV's brands include: GLOWAY, Asgard, CUSO, and SINKER, all of which are categorized under POWEV in the database, with different brands noted in the `Arch or Series'.

 ::: raw
 <ClientOnly>
     <HardwaresList />